Unnao: Healthcare

-Unnao hospital serves patients from nearby villages.
+Unnao's hospital serves patients from nearby villages.
 The Uma Shankar Dikshit hospital is a government-run hospital located in A.B.
 Nagar near Ram Lila Ground.
 Another government hospital, which serves women, is located near the Unnao railway station.
 A medical college in the city is proposed.
 Trauma Center is proposed in government hospital.

 There are 538 government health care facilities in the district, as can be seen from the table given below:

 Economy

 Tanning is the biggest industry in Unnao.
 Unnao is known for its leather industry and leather goods.
-Superhouse Group, Mirza Tanners, Rahman Exports, and Zamzam Tanners, Mahavir Spinfab Pvt.
-Ltd., ParashNath TechGarments Pvt.
-Ltd., Real enterprises (part of Baqai exports Gujarat) in large factories in Unnao.
-Banthar Leather Technology Park, Magarwara Industrial area and Unnao Industrial area developed by UPSIDC are major industrial suburbs of Unnao.
-Unnao is known for printing & dyeing for Lihaf (quilts) and mosquito net production and major producers are Haq and Sons Dyeing and Printing company and other major producers include F.R Dyeing and Printing Works.
+Banthar Leather Technology Park, Magarwara Industrial area and Unnao Industrial area are major industrial suburbs of Unnao.
+Unnao is known for printing & dyeing lihaf (quilts) and mosquito net production.
+Major producers include Subhan Bux Usman Bux & Co., Aman Traders, Haq and Sons Dyeing and Printing company and other major producers include F.R Dyeing and Printing Works.

-Food

-Unnao is known for its Samosas of Kachaudi Gali, Unnao, Chaat Munna ki chaat at Chota chauraha, Pav Bhaji,Dosa,Chole bhature of Manoranjan Restaurant.Matka Kala Jamuns,Gulab Jamuns of Chakalwansi Chauraha (18 km. from district centre).Anant Bhog Dhaba of Nawabganj of Unnao is also very famous for Dahi bhalle.Safipur is known for its special mangoes which are available only and only in season.Bangaramau is known for special All Type Food.

 Education

-The city consists of Engineering Colleges, Several Medical Colleges and Management Institutes along with Medium of Education being English and Hindi respectively.
-Schools include: Ben-Hur Inter College, Lucknow Public School, Saint Lawrence School, NBGEI Schools, Dr. Virendra Swaroop and Delhi Public School, Adarsh Vidya Mandir and Saraswati Vidya Mandir.
-Engineering Colleges are approved by AICTE and affiliated to Dr A P J Abdul Kalam Technical University, Lucknow.
-SARASWATI medical college a private medical college located in Sohramau is the only college available for higher medical education.
-Majority of the schools are affiliated to Uttar Pradesh Board but there are some which have affiliations to ICSE-ISC and CBSE.
+The city contains engineering colleges, several medical colleges, and management institutes.
+Saraswati Vidya Mandir D. S. N. College is the only government college in Unnao for higher studies.
+Engineering colleges are approved by AICTE and affiliated to Dr. A. P. J. Abdul Kalam Technical University, Lucknow.
+Saraswati Medical College is the only college available for higher medical education.
+The majority of the schools are affiliated to Uttar Pradesh Board but there are some that have affiliations to ICSE-ISC and CBSE.